-Julie Hermann leads Rutgers Athletics transition in 2014 to the nation's premier academic and athletic conference, the Big Ten.
-Hermann came to Rutgers after serving previously as the executive senior associate director of athletics for the University of Louisville.
+Julie Hermann leads Rutgers Athletics in 2014 as Rutgers University becomes the 14th member of the Big Ten, the nation's premier academic and athletic conference.
+Hermann came to Rutgers after serving over 15 years as the Executive Senior Associate Athletic Director at the University of Louisville.

-Following a national search, Hermann was selected from a pool of 63 candidates.
-She is the first woman to serve in this capacity at Rutgers and will become the second female athletic director in Big Ten history.
+Following a nationally competitive search, Hermann was selected from a pool of 63 candidates as Director of Intercollegiate Athletics at Rutgers University.
+She is the first woman to serve in this capacity at Rutgers and only the second woman to be an athletic director in the history of the Big Ten Conference.

-Hermann and her partner Dr. Leslie Danehy are the proud parents of a seven-year old son, Aidan.
+Hermann and her partner, Dr. Leslie Danehy, are the proud parents of son, Aidan.